1360151219/1360151219/README.md

 -->
 #### - 🌱 I’m currently learning at HUST,and working on Pivot-Studio
 #### - Try to learn the frontend knowledge
+#### - Spring recruitment in 2022 to obtain ByteDance, Alibaba and other offers.And I got EOI in the summer internship in ByteDance.
+#### - Love coding~~ with FE & Rust which language I have been studing~
 #### - 😄 Happy life with the growth of fate

 ![](https://visitor-badge.glitch.me/badge?page_id=1360151219)